Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Results of simulation studies

 \section{Results of simulation studies}

-First, we discuss the ability of the sliding-window method and Wishart process to recover functional connectivity from observed data.
-We then focus on how effective each framework can detect dynamic functional connectivity, comparing the strengths and limitations of the frequentist and Bayesian approaches in different simulations.
-Additionally, we explore how uncertainty quantification, provided by the Bayesian framework, can provide additional insights into dynamics.
+First, we show a few representative individual connectivity estimates by the sliding-window method and Wishart process, and we discuss the ability of both methods to detect dynamic functional connectivity.
+We compare strengths and limitations of the frequentist and Bayesian approaches in different simulations.
+Then, we explore how uncertainty quantification, provided by the Bayesian framework, can provide additional insights into dynamics.
 In this section, we focus on the periodic simulations.
-All results for the state-switching simulations can be found in Supplementary Section~\ref{supplementary:state_switching_static_results}.
+All results for the other simulations and test statistics can be found in Supplementary Section~\ref{supplementary:additional_simulations}.